ayman/textr/README.md

 ### Find Regex

 This is where it gets fun.
 If a bib number scheme for a race is just numbers, you can set this to only pick up numbers.
-Or if its just text, same deal .
+Or if it's just text, same deal .
 It defaults to a mix of numbers and text.
 You can hover to get a tooltip to help you pick or if you are familiar, you can write your own.